The Bankrate promise

 With a conventional loan, once your balance reaches 80 percent of your home’s original value, you can cancel private mortgage insurance (PMI).
 This option doesn’t exist in most cases for FHA loans, so you’ll continue to pay premiums unless you refinance to another type of loan.

 If you refinance your FHA loan to a conventional loan and still have to pay mortgage insurance due to your equity level, you might find that the premium costs more now than what it cost for your FHA loan.
-Refinancing, however, could have lowered your monthly payments enough to compensate, and the tradeoff is that you’ll be able to cancel PMI, eventually, on the conventional loan.
+Refinancing, however, could lower your monthly payments enough to compensate, and the tradeoff is that you’ll be able to cancel PMI, eventually, on the conventional loan.

 Another benefit to refinancing your FHA loan to a conventional loan is that conventional mortgages allow you to tap up to 80 percent of your home’s equity through a cash-out refinance without paying mortgage insurance.
 Conventional loans also have higher loan limits, so you can take out a larger amount compared to an FHA loan.

-Cons of refinancing from FHA to conventional
+Disadvantages of refinancing from FHA to conventional

 While conventional refinance rates tend to be lower than FHA refinance rates, it’s not all roses if you switch to this new type of loan.
 Consider these drawbacks: